Posts

 Image

 A really good book has its work cut out for it.
 It needs to draw you in, making it seem as though you’re right there , a part of the action.
 It should make you think , affording you the opportunity of drawing parallels and conclusions on your own.
-And no matter what genre, a truly good story must make you feel something; you need to have a personal stake in the outcome, for it to matter .
+And no matter what genre, a truly good story should make you feel something; you need to have a personal stake in the outcome, for it to matter .
 Fortunately, there are books aplenty that can do those things.
-What’s considerably more difficult to find is the book that somehow manages to bring pure, unadulterated joy with every page... a non-stop transfusion of feel-good, happy vibes from the written word straight to your brain. ( Seriously... what was the last book you can say that about?? ) Until a couple weeks ago, coming up with something that made me that insanely giddy would’ve been impossible.
+What’s considerably more difficult to find is the book that somehow manages to bring pure, unadulterated joy to every page... a non-stop transfusion of feel-good, happy vibes from the written word straight to your brain.
+Until a couple weeks ago, coming up with something that made me that insanely giddy would’ve been impossible.
 But then, I came across Graeme Simsion’s The Rosie Project , and everything changed.
-Professor Don Tillman is, without questio...
+Professor Don Tillman is, without question, a nerd.
+A top geneticist at a major Australian university, he’s...

 Be Careful what You Wish for...
 Because It Just May Come True